klinkby/kli.dk/src/content/post/2023/01-exclusively-owns-logic-and-persistence/index.md

 ## Micro

-As the microservice name suggests, the service should be small and focused on a single business entity or resource, and compound related entities that can only be understood in the context of the primary entity.
+As the microservice name suggests, the service should be small.
+The scope is focused to a single business entity or resource, and compound related entities that can only be understood in the context of the primary entity.

 Number of code lines is not a good measure of the size of a service, but the service should be small enough to be build and managed by a single team.